 Supportive Services focuses on helping people overcome the challenges caused by the high cost of living in Summit County.
-The purpose of our programs is to assist you with setting goals, one-on-one budgeting, and establishing connections to community resources.
-Our program covers housing counseling, rental assistance, budgeting, utility assistance, and medical assistance.
+The purpose of our programs is to assist you with setting goals, support your financial journey, and establishing connections to community resources.
+Our program covers rental assistance, financial wholeness planning, utility assistance, and medical assistance.
 Furthermore, we provide education and support to ensure your family’s basic needs are met to help you thrive.
+To engage on any of our programs call at (970) 262-3888 and schedule an appointment or utilize our referral form (link at the bottom) and we will contact you.